TryKickoff/scss/README.md

 This is the master repo for [Kickoff's](https://github.com/TryKickoff/kickoff) scss.

-This is an addition to test submodules
+This is an addition to test submodules and so is this.